kennygrant/bestiary/maps.md

 }
 ```

-The output or ranging on a map is not deterministic
+The output of ranging on a map is not deterministic:

 > \(2:2\)\(3:3\)\(4:4\)\(5:5\)\(1:1\)
 >